White Rats of America

-The White Rats was a fraternal organization formed by vaudeville performers, led by George Fuller Golden, as a labor union to support the rights of male performers.
+The White Rats was a fraternal organization formed in the United States by vaudeville performers, led by George Fuller Golden, as a labor union to support the rights of male performers.
 Women and African-American performers were not allowed to join.
 The White Rats attempted to combat the monopolistic practices of the United Booking Office (UBO) and the Vaudeville Managers Association (VMA), groups formed by vaudeville theater managers to keep performers' wages low and control when and where performers were allowed to work.
 It was based on the Grand Order of Water Rats, a British entertainment industry fraternity and charity.
 It received a charter from the American Federation of Labor in 1910.
 The union staged several strikes but ultimately disbanded.

 Membership

-Golden wrote a book about the White Rats, My Lady Vaudeville and her White Rats, which was published in 1909 by the Broadway Publishing Company.
+Golden wrote a book about the White Rats, My Lady Vaudeville and Her White Rats, which was published in 1909 by the Broadway Publishing Company.
 This book lists the following members: